amartyasd/amartyasd.github.io/_pages/cv.md

 Towards the end of the project I got interested in Realizablity Models of HoTT, and am currently working on a Higher Realizability model of HoTT, which is work in progress.

 * Directed Reading Project [Fall 2022]
-I'll be working this fall on a project on Brave New Algebra(aka Higher Algebra of E_∞ rings) as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).
-I'm working primarily with [Mazel-Gee's notes](https://etale.site/teaching/w21/math-128-lecture-notes.pdf#page66).
-Look [here](http://www.math.uchicago.edu/~may/PAPERS/WorldsNWU.pdf) for a nice survey.
+I'll be working this fall on a project on 'Generalised Thom spectra' as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).
+I'm working primarily with [Schwede's notes](https://www.math.uni-bonn.de/people/schwede/equivariant.pdf), Adam's blue book and Barnes-Roitzheim's book for the elementary stuff.
+I'm specifically interested in Ando-Blumberg-Gepner-Hopkins-Lurie's geometric R-module Thom spectra, and some THH computations.

 Other Activities